Young fruit trees usually need staking to grow straight and encourage root establishment.

 Prefer:

-- Flexible rubber ties like Tree fix, or reclaimed inner tubes;
+- flexible rubber ties like Tree fix, or reclaimed inner tubes;

-- Willow ties.
+- willow ties.

-Foam, rubber and foam-coated metal ties
+Foam, rubber and foam-covered metal ties

-Steps for properly staking a fruit tree
+Steps to properly stake a fruit tree

 To install the stake: